jpherbst/qot-stack/readme.md

 ## STEP 5 : Build and install ##

+Before building, make sure that you have followed the steps here,

 The entire project is cmake-driven, and so the following should suffice:

 ```